 Snapping turtles have an aggressive-sounding name and both species, the common snapping turtle and the alligator snapping turtle, look prehistoric.
 They are also predators, which means that they have been given the physical tools to attack other animals.

 While they do not have teeth, they do have a mouth that is shaped like a strong, solid, beak.
-However, they conduct most of their hunting in water, where they bury themselves in the sand and wait for a predator to swim by.
+However, they conduct most of their hunting in water, where they bury themselves in the sand and wait for their prey to swim by.
 While they have a strong beak, their docile nature means that they are not too threatening.

 The snapping turtle is found in Canada and the US.
 In particular, it can be found in ponds and streams.
 They may be seen on the surface of the water, and on logs, but also spend time hiding beneath the mud and sediment at the bottom of the waterway.